michaelmaxi/Databricks-Spark/README.md

 Veracity

+It started with Data Warehouse's including structured data and proprietry systems.
+Then came along the Data Lake which allowed for unstructured data and open systems.
+Now the **Lakehouse** is emerging as a best of both worlds combing the 2.

+**Concepts**
 SQL Optimization Plan - Databricks has an SQL Execution plan so you can view and optimize query's.

 **Cache-->** You can cache your table into memory for faster retrieval on larger datasets.
 Example CACHE TABLE MyTableName;